wp-plugins/thinktwit/readme.txt

 Your theme is probably not setup properly.
 AJAX requires a location to insert the returned data from the server-side call.
 ThinkTwit puts it in to the div that contains the widget.
 A Wordpress theme written correctly should output a unique id for each widget that is output.
-Inform the maker of your theme to have the following (or something similar) in their register_sidebar function:
+Inform the developer of your theme to have the following (or something similar) in their register_sidebar function:

 `'before_widget' => '<div id="%1$s" class="widget %2$s">'`